Wednesday, August 10, 2022

 (1962) Dir.
 Mario Bava

 Hercules was such a worldwide hit that everyone went sword and sandal crazy.
-Mario Bava gave us the masterful Hercules in the Haunted World, and then this; a very Italian riff on the popular Kirk Douglas and Tony Curtis 1958 film The Vikings.
-I'm sure it has that one has some fans today, but like most of Hollywood's output in that time, it's kind of burdened by the historic sweep and leisurely pace demanded by Cinemascope.
-Bava's Erik, by contrast, surges with fleet-of-foot color-saturated brilliance, with Bava showing off his ability to create crowds from a handful of extras, naval skirmishes represented by some smoke and a blazing orange backdrop --and with the new HD remaster upgrade--it all works gorgeously, fast-paced and fun.
-Though not technically a horror movie, there are plenty of skulls and spiders, blazing fires, strange rites, tortures of the damned, forbidden love, beards, furs, axe throwing, horses, and bro codes.
-A pair of beautiful twins (Alice and Ellen Kessler) as temple virgins consecrated to Odin from birth, but in love anyway, one with Viking leader Cameron Mitchell, the other with his (unknown to each of them) younger brother, left abandoned after the Viking parlay party is massacred by an English usurper's treachery.
-Luckily he's found by the widowed queen (Francoise Christoph) during a walk on the beach mourning her husband after he's murdered by the evil traitor Sir Rutherford (Andrea Checchi) in the battle.
-Each grows up in a warring kingdom, leading to their inevitable clash, and of course there are recognizable birth marks revealed to each other in mid-skirmish.
+Mario Bava gave us the masterful Hercules in the Haunted World, and then this riff on the subsequently popular Kirk Douglas and Tony Curtis 1958 film The Vikings, directed by Richard Fleischer.
+Like most of Hollywood's output in that time, Vikings is kind of burdened by the historic sweep and leisurely pace demanded by Cinemascope (if you hire thousands of extras you got to display all of them, endlessly, in long shots).
+Bava's Erik, by contrast, surges with fleet-of-foot color-saturated brilliance, with Bava showing off his ability to create crowds from a handful of extras, naval skirmishes represented by some smoke and a blazing orange backdrop.
+And now with the new HD remaster upgrade, Erik really comes together gorgeously.
+Lots of skulls and spiders, blazing fires, strange rites, tortures of the damned, forbidden love, beards, furs, axe throwing, horses, and bro codes.
+A pair of beautiful twins (Alice and Ellen Kessler) are temple virgins consecrated to Odin from birth, but in love anyway, one with Viking leader Cameron Mitchell, the other with his (unknown to each of them) younger brother, left abandoned after a massacre on British showres, then found and raised by the widowed queen (Francoise Christoph) during a walk on the beach mourning her husband after he's murdered by the evil traitor Sir Rutherford (Andrea Checchi) in the battle.
+Each brother grows up in a warring kingdom, leading to their inevitable clash, and of course there are recognizable birth marks revealed to each other in mid-skirmish.
 That's a given.
 And what a given!

 Sure, it's a familiar story, even when it was used in The Vikings.
 But Bava bathes it all with succulent glowing orange and purples, torchlight, and colored gels making everything alive and alluring.
-And he's a master storyteller in film, with a gift for tracking shots, framing, pacing, lighting and composition, that elevate even the most familiar or cliche'd of stories to new heights.
+And he's a master storyteller in film, with a gift for tracking shots, framing, pacing, lighting and composition, that elevates even the most familiar or cliche'd of stories to new heights.
 The HD remastered print on Tubi is so good you'll want to pause every shot and frame it.
-Study the camera movements the way you would study those of John Ford, examine its beauty, color, and composition from every facet.
-Bask in its pulp brilliance, even if you don't like Mitchell's godawful buzzcut orange hair (what is it with Italians and unconvincingly dyed red [over dark] hair?) and even if you don't like subtitles (It's in Italian, as I don't think it was ever exported here for some reason).
+Study the camera movements the way you would study those of John Ford; examine its beauty, color, and composition from every facet; bask in its pulp brilliance, even if you don't like Mitchell's godawful buzzcut orange hair (what is it with Italians and unconvincingly dyed red [over dark] hair?) and even if you don't like subtitles (It's in Italian, as I don't think it was ever exported here, for some reason).

 7. THE WHITE BUFFALO